moby/moby/docs/sources/use/basics.md

     # Check that you have a working install
     $ docker info

-If you get `docker: command not found` or something like `/var/lib/docker/repositories: permission denied` you may have an incomplete docker installation or insufficient privileges to access Docker on your machine.
+If you get `docker: command not found` or something like `/var/lib/docker/repositories: permission denied` you may have an incomplete Docker installation or insufficient privileges to access Docker on your machine.

 Please refer to [*Installation*](/installation/#installation-list) for installation instructions.